Translate English video to Polish | Online tool | HeyGen

 Can I preview the translated Polish version before I export it?

 Absolutely.
 You can review subtitles, adjust phrasing, modify timing, or switch Polish voices before exporting.
-This ensures your final version matches your original tone and delivers a natural viewing experience for Polish-speaking audiences.
+This ensures your final version matches your original tone and provides a natural viewing experience for Polish-speaking audiences.

 Do I need software to translate English videos into Polish?